Course Code: GES375

 |T.||Putting it all together - Django ECommerce Application Mini Project|

 Brian O’Grady has 17 years of professional industry and educational experience in the classroom, including a position as a Solution Architect on the Building Schools for the Future initiative across the UK.
 He has extensive experience in many different areas, including analytics and program content creation for Thomson Learning.

 There are no prerequisites to take this online program, however you will be asked to provide proof of English ETLS level of 6.0 (or equivalent) or higher if English is not your first language.

 Instructional material requirements:

-All of our programs are self-paced and open enrollment, so you can start them when you want and finish them at your own pace.
-When you register, you'll receive eighteen (18) months to complete the program.
+This course is self-paced and open enrollment, so you can start when you want and finish at your own pace.
+When you register, you'll receive eighteen (18) months to complete the course.

 The Professional Certificate in Software Development has a policy of continuous enrollment.
 You can register as soon as you are ready and begin learning.
 New sessions of Stream 1 will start the third Tuesday of every month.